 Beyond contacting the e-commerce site, you should reach out to the FBI's digital division and report the issue to your credit card company.
 If the selling platform doesn't give you a refund, you can potentially request a chargeback from your credit card company.

 Where to Buy Real UGGs

 UGG boots are a popular piece of footwear, which means you can find authentic pairs in various places.
-Here are a few of the top retailers you can trust to sell real UGGs:
+Here are a few of the top retailers you can trust to buy your next UGG product from:

 Authentic UGG boots usually cost around $100-$200 for a new pair.
-Fake UGGs on the other hand are usually sold for much cheaper, even as low as $25.
-Some retailers may mark up the price of fake UGGs to make them seem more genuine, so be sure to always be on the lookout for the red flags.
+Fake UGG boots, on the other hand, are typically sold for much cheaper, even as low as $25.
+Some retailers may mark up the price of fake products to make them seem more genuine, so always be on the lookout for red flags.

 Where Are Fake UGGs Sold?

-Scammers sell fake UGG boots on various e-commerce platforms and local listings.
-However, authentic sellers use these platforms to sell real UGGs, too (and often at significant discounts).
-Here are some of the most common places you'll find fake UGGs:
+Scammers sell counterfeit UGGs on various e-commerce platforms and local listings.
+However, authentic sellers also use these platforms to sell real UGG boots (and often significantly cheaper).
+Here are some of the most common places you'll find knockoff UGGs: